 - Provides a back to back connection between two tools that allows the application program to conduct a test through the multiplexers of the two tools

-- Provides a set of calibration resistors, similar to those used in the eBIRST tools, which can be connected to an eBIRST tool.
+- Provides a set of verification resistors, similar to those used in the eBIRST tools, which can be connected to an eBIRST tool.
 These resistors can be also checked with a user provided DMM that is traceable to standards for resistance measurement using a 4-wire connection.

 The tests confirm the tools are working correctly through their multiplexers and that the measurement is confirmed to be providing the required accuracy.

-Consequently for those users who want a verification system we recommend the use of two eBIRST tools and the Calibration Fixture.
-Users who are less concerned about verification of the tools (bearing in mind a MUX failure will produce apparent switching system faults) can elect not to purchase the Calibration Fixture or the second eBIRST tool.
+Consequently for those users who want a verification system we recommend the use of two eBIRST tools and the Verification Fixture.
+Users who are less concerned about verification of the tools (bearing in mind a MUX failure will produce apparent switching system faults) can elect not to purchase the Verification Fixture or the second eBIRST tool.
 Some users may wish to have a second tool for master slave testing, but the tools must be the same type.
-For users who only need to establish a traceability route they have the option of buying the Calibration Fixture but not a second eBIRST tool on the basis that MUX faults will incorrectly indicate switching system faults.
+For users who only need to establish a traceability route they have the option of buying the Verification Fixture but not a second eBIRST tool on the basis that MUX faults will incorrectly indicate switching system faults.